-- If consideration for liver biopsy is appropriate, the following phrases might be used: - "Options for diagnostic workup include and possibly biopsy." - "The distinction between HCC and in this patient cannot be determined with imaging alone.
-If distinction would be helpful for patient management, biopsy may be considered." - "Biopsy may be necessary to distinguish between HCC and ." - "...probably HCC.
+If consideration for liver biopsy is appropriate, the following phrases might be used:

+- "Options for diagnostic workup include and possibly biopsy." - "If distinction between HCC and would be helpful, biopsy may be considered." - "Biopsy may be necessary to distinguish between HCC and . - "...probably HCC.
 To establish a definite diagnosis, biopsy may be considered."